albar965/littlenavmap-manual/src/en/MENUS.rst

 |Add-on| Add-on
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Add-on airports are always shown independently of the other airport map settings and zoom level if this option is selected.
+Add-on airports are always shown independently of the zoom level if this option is selected.

-This means that the display of add-on airports will ignore all filters set in this menu, also the runway length.
+You can still use the type filters and runway length filter to limit the display of add-on airports.
+This means you can hide all add-on airports having a `Soft Surface`, for example.

-Enabling this function allows to see even small add-on airstrips in continental zoom levels, for example.
+Enabling this function allows to see even small add-on airstrips in large continental zoom levels.

 Add-on airports are highlighted with a yellow ring which is independent of this function.
-You can disable the yellow ring in the options dialog on page :ref:`map-display` by unchecking ``Highlight add-on airports``.
+You can disable the yellow ring in the options dialog on page :ref:`options-map-display` by unchecking ``Highlight add-on airports``.

+You can also mark airports as add-on using the map context menu :ref:`mark-airport-addon-map` which will overlay an userpoint over the airport.
+This userpoint will not adhere to the filters mentioned here.

 **Example:** ``Add-on`` on a higher zoom level: